Banner Latinobarometro

 How are missing values handled?

 By default, “Don’t know/No answer/Refused” are included in calculations.
-You can exclude them from calculations by clicking the MV button placed over the chart.
+You can exclude them by clicking the MV button above the chart.

 Can I compare results across time (waves)?

 Yes.
-You can do this in two ways.
-Either you can click on the round buttons to see result in different rounds where the same question was asked, or else you can switch to time series by clicking the top Time Series button.
+Two ways: use the Round buttons to see results in different waves where the same question was asked, or switch to the Time Series view using the top button.

 Are variables fully comparable across countries and waves?

 Not always.
 Some items may not be fielded in every wave.
-You can see the rounds where a variable has been asked by looking at the round buttons offered on top of the chart options (WVS-1, WVS-2, WVS-3....)
+You can see where a variable was asked by checking the Round buttons (Wave 1, Wave 2, Wave 3, …) shown above the chart options.

 Does ODA provide significance tests?